You must be logged in to use the staking simulator.

 This sports betting calculator uses one of the most optimized ways a bettor can choose the stakes for each bet.

-The simulator’s first field asks you to insert your starting capital.
+The first input defines the initial balance used for the simulation.
 This will be used as if it is a starting balance on your betting account.

 With the second setting, you can set up the percentage you want to use for each bet in the following simulation.